Is peanut butter healthy? Or should you only eat it in moderation?

 - Adding a spoon of the peanut butter to smoothies to make them more filling.

 - Dipping apple and pear slices into peanut butter for an easy snack.

 - Stirring peanut butter into yogurts or warm oatmeal.

-Those who have a peanut allergy should avoid peanut butter as it could trigger a potentially deadly reaction.
+Those who have a peanut allergy should avoid peanut butter as it could trigger a deadly reaction.